Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 It is also possible to attach a function handle to `buildTree `and `splitValues`.

-* `featureExtractor `- Attaches a function handle to filtered epoch group for further evaluation, more on the feature extractor will be explained in step4.
+* `featureExtractor `- Attaches a function handle to the filtered epoch group for further evaluation \(the feature extractor will be explained in step4\).

-In summary, the complete filter definition to build a light step analysis is as follows,
+In summary, the complete filter definition for the example`LightStep`analysis is as follows,

 ```Matlab
 analysisFilter = struct()